Cornel-hub38/api-translation_api/README.md

-# This app is my first attempt at creating and api
+# This app is my first attempt at creating an api
-## simples.
-Its reverse engineering an api
+## simples:  Its reverse engineering an api